linode/manager/docs/development-guide/11-feature-flags.md

 ## How this works

 Cloud Manager uses the official LaunchDarkly [React SDK](https://docs.launchdarkly.com/sdk/client-side/react).
-The LaunchDarkly ID is given as an env variable, `REACT_APP_LAUNCH_DARKLY_ID`.
+The LaunchDarkly ID is given as an env variable, `VITE_LAUNCH_DARKLY_ID`.

 The SDK uses React Context to provide and consume flags.
 Our main `App.tsx` component is wrapped in the `featureFlagProvider` higher-order-component (HOC), which is either: